NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_ec2/README.md

 # Deploy NetApp Harvest on EC2

-Harvest installation for monitoring Amazon FSxN using Promethues and Grafana stack, integrating AWS Secret Manager for FSxN credentials.
+Harvest installation for monitoring Amazon FSxN using Prometheus and Grafana stack, integrating AWS Secret Manager for FSxN credentials.

 ## Introduction